javalikescript/luajls/README.md

 ## What are the features?

 luajls provides:
-* language basics such as class definition, module loading, logging, exception, promise, event loop, threads, processes
+* language basics such as class definition, logging, exception, promise, event loop, threads, processes
 * file system manipulation, I/O, file and networking access, serial communication, pipe, streams
-* HTTP, WebSocket, MQTT client and server with support for secured communication using SSL
+* TCP, UDP, HTTP, WebSocket, MQTT client and server with support for secured communication using SSL
-* utility modules for List and Map, date and time, JSON and XML formats, AST, deflate, ZIP and tar files, scheduling, worker and web view
+* utility modules for list and map, date and time, JSON and XML formats, AST, codec, message digest, deflate, ZIP and tar files, scheduling, worker and web view

 ## What does it look like?